-And this perfume by Hermès – much under appreciated, in my view – reminds me very much of that sense of occasion and the emotion beneath it; your mother cleaning your face with flurried powdered lipstick-spit as you climb the carpeted staircase and then hear the first animated murmurings from arriving crowds………. a ravishing, stupendously romantic perfume (Rouge is very much a perfume, not a ‘fragrance’) that definitely deserves far wider recognition, in the extrait especially.
-Rouge dazzles in its compact, tiered complexity: impossible glamour from the first spray, but with that Hermès impeccable taste: a shimmering rush of powdery myrrh-fused roses, warmed and lit up with bright ylang, cedar, and a light veil of spice; pulsating beneath this delicious cloud a costly seduction of resins, vanilla, costus, and musk……
+Rouge by Hermès reminds me very much of this sense of occasion and also the emotion underneath it; your mother cleaning your face with flurried powdered lipstick-spit as you climb the carpeted staircase together to get to your seats on time and then hear the first animated murmurings from arriving crowds; the beginnings of the orchestra as the players tune up their instruments in discordantly lavish cacophony: a ravishing, stupendously romantic perfume (Rouge is very much a perfume, not a ‘fragrance’) that definitely deserves far wider recognition – in the extrait especially – where the troubling richness of its elegant carnality truly comes to the fore.

 The perfume, a reworking of the earlier, and equally beautiful Parfum D’Hermes, dazzles in its sheer compact and multi-tiered complexity: impossible glamour from the first spray, but with that subtly distancing, impeccably Hermès taste: a shimmering rush of powdery myrrh-fused roses, heated and lit up with bright ylang, cedar, and a light veil of spice; pulsating beneath this delicious cloud a costly seduction of resins, vanilla, costus, musk……